The Top Yosemite Hikes You Need to Do

 Elevation gain: 100 feet

-Mirror Lake is a pleasant hike that rewards you with beautiful scenery, and exhibits along the side of the trail will explain the history of the area.
-You can make this an easy two mile hike round trip if you just go to the lake, or make a loop of the lake, which will get you away from some of the crowds and more views of the area.
+Mirror Lake is a pleasant hike that rewards you with beautiful scenery and exhibits along the side of the trail that will explain the history of the area.
+You can make this an easy two-mile hike round trip if you just go to the lake, or make a loop of the lake, which will get you away from some of the crowds and more views of the area.
 If you visit when the water is calm, it’ll give you beautiful reflections of the surrounding cliffs.
 It’s fullest in the spring and early summer when filled with freshly melted snow.